webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Category**:
 - **Managerial Controls**: These are controls that focus on managing the organization's security policies, procedures, and compliance efforts.
 They include activities such as risk assessments, security awareness training, and security policies.
-- **Operational Controls**: These controls are concerned with day-to-day security operations and processes within an organization.
+- **Operational Controls**: These controls are concerned with day-to-day security operations of personnel and processes within an organization.
 They involve tasks like access management, incident response, and monitoring.
 - **Technical Controls**: Technical controls are implemented through technology and systems.
 They include things like firewalls, intrusion detection systems, encryption, and authentication mechanisms.
 - **Control Type**:
 - **Preventive Controls**: These controls are designed to prevent security incidents from occurring.
 They aim to stop or limit potential threats and vulnerabilities.
 Examples include firewalls and access controls.